Monotonicity and a Taylor approximation theorem for transseries: Introduction

-It is immediate from the definition that right composition by some $x \in \Ub^{>\Rb}$ must be an ordered field embedding: by construction, the map $f \mapsto f \circ x$ preserves sums, $\exp$, $\log$, and it quickly follows that it preserves multiplication and ordering.
+It is immediate from the definition that \emph{right} composition by some $x \in \Ub^{>\Rb}$ must be an ordered field embedding: by construction, the map $f \mapsto f \circ x$ preserves (infinite) sums, scalar multiplication by $\Rb$, $\exp$, $\log$, and it quickly follows that it preserves multiplication and ordering.

 However, the properties of \emph{left} composition by some $f \in \OM$, namely of the map $x \mapsto f \circ x$, have not been explored as much.
-Since transseries have been introduced to provide asymptotic expansions of real functions, we expect these map to share at least the most basic properties.
-For instance, we expect this map to be strictly increasing exactly when $f' > 0$.
-To the best of my knowledge, this only appears in a barely cited preprint of Edgar~\cite[Prop.\ 4.9]{Edg2009}, for $\LE$-series only, under the heading `Simpler proof needed', and with an `overly-involved proof'.
+Since transseries have been introduced to provide asymptotic expansions of real functions, we expect these maps to share at least the most basic properties.
+For instance, we expect the map to be strictly increasing exactly when $f' > 0$.
+To the best of my knowledge, this only appears in a rarely cited preprint of Edgar~\cite[Prop.\ 4.9]{Edg2009}, for $\LE$-series only, under the heading `Simpler proof needed', and with an `overly-involved proof'.

 Addressing Edgar's need, this note gives a short, self-contained proof of monotonicity for general omega-series.
 We also spell out a small set of inductive assumptions, so that the method can be reapplied more easily to fields larger than $\OM$, in particular with an eye to the hyperseries of~\cite{BHK2021}, which generalise transseries by adding transexponential functions.
-From now on, let $\Ub$ be a fixed confluent field of transseries, for instance $\Ub = \No$.
+From now on, let $\Ub$ be a fixed confluent field of transseries, for instance $\Ub = \No$, or more generally a field of transseries equipped with a left composition by omega-series that preserves infinite sums, scalar multiplication by $\Rb$, $\exp$, and $\log$.

 \begin{mainthm}[Monotonicity] For all $f \in \OM$, the function $x \mapsto f \circ x$ for $x \in \Ub^{>\Rb}$ is strictly increasing if $f' > 0$, strictly decreasing if $f' < 0$, and constant if $f' = 0$. \end{mainthm}